Our work at New Forest Northern Commons

-Keeping the New Forest as it should be is a big task.
+Caring for the New Forest is a big task.
 Managing different areas often requires different approaches.
-We work hard to ensure you can enjoy our places safely in ways that preserve the character of the land and protect the wildlife.
+The team works hard to ensure you can enjoy New Forest safely in ways that preserve the character of the land and protect the wildlife.
+Learn more about our work at New Forest Northern Commons.

-Our New Forest Northern Commons comprise of special lowland heathland habitats that support a myriad of internationally rare and protected specialised wildlife.
-Lowland heathland is the most declining habitat type in Europe, which is why our New Forest team is dedicated to conserving and creating this special habitat.
+New Forest Northern Commons comprise lowland heathland habitats that support internationally rare and protected specialised wildlife.

 How we manage the land